metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 users themselves.
 Otherwise they could potentially access Metabase accounts other than their own by changing their email address.

+##### ACS URL

+Your SAML provider may ask for an "ACS URL".
+This the URL that your SAML provider will redirect your users to after they authenticate.
+The ACS URL for Metabase is the base URL of where you are hosting Metabase plus "/auth/sso".
+For example, if you are hosting your Metabase at "https://metabase.mycompany.com" then the ACS URL would be "https://metabase.mycompany.com/auth/sso".

 #### Settings for signing SSO requests (optional)
 These are additional settings you can fill in to sign SSO requests to ensure they don’t get tampered with.